UiIsBack/GhostHook/README.md

 f

-GhostHook is a webhook spammer which spams discord webhooks with a message of your choice and it's very user friendly to an untrained eye this was developed in python and am planning to add webhook delete in next day or so but for now this is all am doing but i will also make open source one day coded by ui#9999.
+GhostHook is a webhook spammer which spams discord webhooks with a message of your choice and it's very user friendly to an untrained eye this was developed in python and am this is now complete download release 1.42 for embeds delete etc !coded by ui#9999.